 Blood pressure screening

 High blood pressure dramatically increases one’s risk of heart disease and stroke.
-Because high blood pressure often has no symptoms, blood pressure must be regularly measured so it can be medically managed and controlled.
+Because high blood pressure often has no symptoms, it must be regularly measured to be medically managed and controlled.

 A type of fat or lipid, the body makes the cholesterol it needs for essential functions such as digestion and hormone production.
 Too much “bad” cholesterol, often from food, can cause a build-up of fatty deposits on the walls of the arteries, making them narrower.
 This can increase one’s risk of heart disease and stroke.